Jordan-Krogmann/personal_blog/content/author.md

 <br>

 I am still at Southern New Hampshire University as a Senior Data Scientist working on business problems like forecasting, funnel optimization, growth hacking, NLP, and anything daffy that comes up.
-Thanks for reading :)
+Thanks for reading & I'll buy you a beer at the next conference :)